 Campgrounds and Attractions.
 The Henness Ridge location is outside high- use visitor areas and as a result there are currently no designated campgrounds in the immediate vicinity.
 Bridalveil Creek and Wawona Campgrounds are the nearest campgrounds to the Henness Ridge location.
-Bridalveil Creek Campground is northeast of the site beyond Badger Pass Ski Area off of Glacier Point Road, and has 11 campsites.
+Bridalveil Creek Campground is northeast of the site beyond Badger Pass Ski Area off of Glacier Point Road, and has 115 campsites.
 Bridalveil campground is open from June through September.

-Wawona Campground is open year- round and is located off of Wawona Road, approximately II miles south of the site.
+Wawona Campground is open year- round and is located off of Wawona Road, approximately 11 miles south of the site.
 Wawona campground has 93 campsites.
 Further south, the Wawona visitor center has full visitor facilities, including ranger station, parking area, food service, lodging, grocery store, gift shops, and gas station.
 The Chinquapin Intersection is a key intersection that connects Glacier Point Road and Wawona Road and is a stopping point for many visitors.
 The intersection has evolved throughout the park's history and contains a variety of buildings.
 On the hill above the intersection are an unfinished water treatment building and a redwood water tank that holds 20,000 gallons and supplies water for Chinquapin.
 The historic buildings at the intersection make up the Chinquapin Historic District, which was determined eligible for inclusion on the NRHP in 1990.

 Badger Pass Ski Area and Mariposa Grove of Giant Sequoias are two visitor attractions closest to the Henness Ridge site.
-Badger Pass Ski Area is a popular ski destination and is only open in winter from mid- December through March.
+Badger Pass Ski Area is a popular ski destination and is only open in winter from mid-December through March.
 Mariposa Grove is located near the park's South Entrance, off of Wawona Road.
 The Mariposa Grove Road is closed to cars from approximately November to April, depending on conditions.
 For more information, see the discussion on Recreation.

 Water Supply.
-The Henness Ridge location is currently undeveloped and does not have access to water supply.
-The Yosemite West residential community, just west of the site, receives its water from a series of groundwater wells.
+The park service developed a water utility line from a surface dam in nearby Rail Creek in the 1940s to supply water to the Blister Rust camp at Henness Ridge.
+The Henness Ridge location no longer has a functioning potable water supply.
+The Yosemite West residential community, just west of the site, receives its water from a series of privately owned groundwater wells.
 Yosemite West water system functions independently from the park.
-There is a non- potable surface water system at Chinquapin as well as a new well nearby on Indian Creek.
+There is a non-potable surface water collection system at Indian Creek which currently serves the nearby Chinquapin visitor Comfort Station.

 Wastewater.
-The Henness Ridge location is currently undeveloped and does not have a wastewater system.
+The Blister Rust camp utility system included septic pits for wastewater treatment.
+The Henness Ridge location does not currently have a functioning wastewater treatment system.
 Yosemite West residential houses are hooked up to the Yosemite West Wastewater Treatment Facility, which was enlarged in 2005 to accommodate increased sewage capacity.
 Yosemite West wastewater systems operate independently from the park.
-There currently is a septic sytem at Chinquapin.
+There currently is a small septic sytem at Chinquapin behind the Ranger Residence serving the residence and Comfort Station.

 Energy.
-The Henness Ridge location is currently undeveloped and is not connected to electricity, although there is an underground electrical line that runs along the west side of Wawona Road.
+The Henness Ridge location is not connected to electricity, although there is an underground electrical line that runs along the west side of Wawona Road.
 This electrical line is maintained by Pacific Gas and Electric, and begins at El Portal, runs through and feeds Yosemite West and Chinquapin, and stops at Badger Pass.

 Telephone Service.
-The Henness Ridge location is currently undeveloped and does not have telephone service, although there is an underground telephone line that runs along the west side of Wawona Road that provides telephone service to the visitor facilities at Chinquapin and Yosemite West.
+The Henness Ridge location is does not have telephone service, although there is an underground telephone line that runs along the west side of Wawona Road that provides telephone service to the visitor facilities at Chinquapin and Yosemite West.
 AT&T provides telephone service to Yosemite West and Chinquapin.
 All utilities are underground at Yosemite West.
 There are public pay phones located at Chinquapin, Badger Pass Ski Area parking lot, and Wawona.